Leadership of Religion and World Views at Grove Primary School.

 Religion and Worldviews is taught weekly for one hour as a discrete subject.
 Links to other curriculum areas are important in children developing their schema and understanding of the world.
 Consequently, links to prior and current learning are made wherever possible.
 Teachers plan and deliver lessons to ensure they are in line with the school's pedagogy and ethos.
 Lessons are active and engaging, memorable, link to real life experiences and promote children to develop their oracy skills.

-From EYFS to 6, our children investigate the six main religions: Christianity, Judaism, Hinduism, Buddhism, Sikhism and Islam.
+From EYFS to 6, our children investigate these religions and world views: Humanism, Christianity, Judaism, Hinduism, Buddhism, Sikhism and Islam.